sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Serverless.md

 **Lambda is launched outside the VPC by default.**
 You can define the VPC ID, the subnets and the security groups to launch in VPC.
 Lambda will create an ENI in subnets.

+By default, **Lambda don't have access to the internet**.
+It need a NAT Gateway.

 ## Lambda with RDS Proxy